 Moreover, there is a growing interest in adopting emerging digital communication technologies like VHF Data Exchange System (VDES), alternative data transmission systems, and 5G networks for maritime communications.
 These technologies offer the potential for higher data rates, lower latency, and better coverage, which can further enhance the efficiency and effectiveness of VTS operations.

 The increasing use of digital communications in VTS is expected to facilitate more efficient information exchange, provide better situational awareness, and support the development of future e-Navigation services.
+To provide digital communication in a globally harmonized way, a common understanding of the operational procedures and standardised technical services is necessary.

 IALA AND GMDSS MATTERS